Toll Free: 877-698-9911

 If the damaged tilt rod has an aluminum strip that is connected to your louvers, utilizing your needle nose pliers, grasp the bottom of each aluminum eyelet and bend it away slightly from the tilt rod.
 This will open the eyelet allowing detachment of each louver from the tilt rod.

-Hardware is attached with either flat head, or Phillips head screws.
-Utilizing a screwdriver remove the panel from hardware.
-Remember to number your panels in a way so that you will be able to put them back in the same location when re-installing.
+Hardware, for example hinges and magnets, are attached with either flat head, or Phillips head screws.
+Utilizing a screwdriver remove the hardware from the shutter panel.
+Remember to number your panels and hardware in a way so that you will be able to put them back in the same location when re-installing.